influxdata/docs-v2/content/v2.0/reference/release-notes/flux.md

 - Type inference tests for binary comparison operators.
 - Fix typo in builtins.
 - Update `holtWinters()` to make `seasonality` optional.
-- Type errors in tests.
+- Fix type errors in tests.
-- Remove default value from notify data as it is required.
+- Remove default value from notify data.
 - Allow options to be set in scope.
 - Replace `ScopeComparer` with `ScopeTransformer`.
 - Use `LocalRange` in compile tests.
 - Add missing parameter to type of `to()`.
 - Get `TableObject` test case to compile.
-- Typo in test case.
+- Fix typo in test case.
 - Update `TableObjects` to type `Array`.
 - Use array type method correctly.
-- Schema mutators and miscellaneous to-do items.
+- Update schema mutators.
 - Return proper types for type conversion functions.
-- Complete package compiles and passes tests.
+- Enable complete package to compile and pass tests.
 - Make stdlib compile.
 - Expect monotypes for function values.
 - Require successful lookup of stdlib builtins or panic.